 Optics

-SILSEF nanopatterning technologies are well suited for use in the optics domain.
-Indeed, micro-nano structures can be used for various application such as diffraction grating for spectrometers, antireflection surfaces, plasmonic effects for bio detection, or light management.
-Our catalogue of patterns is readily available demonstrations of principle and further developments can be implanted for custurmized applications.
+SILSEF’s nanopatterning technologies are highly suitable for applications in the optics field.
+These micro-nano structures can be utilized in various ways, such as diffraction gratings for spectrometers, antireflective surfaces, plasmonic effects for biodetection, and light management.
+Our pattern catalog offers ready-to-use demonstrations of these principles, and we can further develop customized solutions for specific applications.

 Antireflective treatment

-At SILSEF, we realize antireflective treatments by transferring nanostructures into a substrate or a thin film deposited on its surface.
-Those structures mimick the “moth-eye effect” and act as an adaptative index layer which simulate a low optic index at the tip of the nanostructures and gradually increases to match the index of the substrate.
+At SILSEF, we create antireflective treatments by embedding nanostructures into a substrate or a thin film applied to its surface.
+These structures replicate the “moth-eye effect,” functioning as an adaptive index layer.
+This layer simulates a low optical index at the nanostructure tips, which gradually increases to match the substrate’s index.

 This technology allows an effective anti-reflexion treatment on a wide spectral band and a large range of incident light angles.
 It can be applied on large surface, plane or curved and on a wide range of materials.